pavanvulloju/Battery-Full-Notifier/README.md

 ## Step 3: Create a .vbs file as shown below
 Create a vbs file in the same directory with the below code inside it.(Eg. charge.vbs)

-This file is need to not show the hovering cmd screen on Desktop
+This file is needed to make the hovering cmd screen on desktop to disappear.

 ```vbs
 CreateObject("Wscript.Shell").Run "BAT_FILE_PATH", 0, True